forma

 - A very flexible cellular automata implementation with

-- Synchronous and asynchronous updates - Combination of multiple rule sets
+- Combination of multiple rule sets

 - Pattern sampling algorithms including